 Mutations in SLC12A3, CLCNKB, and HNF1B3 genes were filtered based on the following conditions: (1) the variant is located on an exon; (2) the variation does not belong to synonymous mutation; and (3) population frequency is greater than 0.001.

-After filtering, only one missense heterozygous mutation in SLC12A3 gene was left.
+After filtering, only one missense heterozygous mutation in the SLC12A3 gene was left.
 Its population frequency was unknown.
-Most mutation prediction softwares such as Polyphen2 HDIV, SIFT, and FATHMM predicted it as a harmful mutation.
-The mutation information is shown in Table 2, and the mutation of exon 22 reported by other paper is shown in Table 3.
+Most mutation prediction software such as Polyphen2 HDIV, SIFT, and FATHMM predicted it as a harmful mutation.
+The mutation information is shown in Table 2, and the mutation of exon 22 reported by another paper is shown in Table 3.

 FINAL DIAGNOSIS

-According to the typical symptoms, laboratory tests and gene analysis, this
+According to the typical symptoms, laboratory tests, and gene analysis, the

 patient was diagnosed with GS.